Skip to main content

 2. Desktop is the wrong runtime for an agent.
 AI agents decide at runtime which URLs to read, and there is no human in the loop to operate a GUI. fastCRW exposes a stable web scraping API the agent calls directly.

 3. Project-shaped pricing penalizes scale.
-ParseHub plans are scoped by projects, pages per run, and concurrent runs (free tier with hard limits, paid tiers starting around $189/mo Standard; verify on their pricing page).
+ParseHub plans are scoped by projects, pages per run, and concurrent runs (free tier with hard limits, paid tiers starting around $189/mo Standard; as cited above).
 For a backend service that runs scraping continuously, that shape gets expensive fast.

 4. Self-host becomes a hard requirement.
 Regulated industries, on-prem deployments, and sovereign-cloud workloads cannot send target URLs through ParseHub Cloud. fastCRW ships as a single AGPL-3.0 binary that runs inside the customer VPC.